Intuition and Healing

-However, many forms of so-called ‘esoteric’ or spiritual healing, especially those based on the Western concept of linear time and the universal human concept of an external cause, do not bring about full healing.
+However, many forms of so-called ‘esoteric’ or spiritual healing, especially those based on the Western concept of linear time and the universal human concept of an external cause, don't bring about full healing.

-You see, they do not free you.
+You see, they don't free you.
 They bind you, making you a slave to your fears, your external environment, to the past, and to the future.

 All types of healers do this.
 Many shamans, traditional and modern, don’t free you from the chains that bind you; the chains that you put around yourself.
 The concepts of external cause and linear time are prisons.

-Many people are traumatized after seeing a healer who tells them that the future holds bad luck for them, or that they will win the lottery (and then they don’t).
+Many people are traumatized after seeing a healer who tells them that the future holds bad luck for them, or that they'll win the lottery (and then they don’t).

 Healers often dis-empower the individual by presenting them with circumstances that are unchangeable.

-They are then given certain 'mystic' tools and methods, that they are not empowered to understand, to prevent misfortune or suffering that focuses on the external situation: a band-aid over a rotting wound.
+They're then given certain 'mystic' tools and methods, that they're not empowered to understand, to prevent misfortune or suffering that focuses on the external situation: a band-aid over a rotting wound.

-In my experience, modern psychology tends to not be very empowering.
-You are required to talk…and talk, and talk until you get tired of talking.
+In my personal experience, modern psychology tends to not be very empowering.
+You're required to talk…and talk, and talk until you get tired of talking.

-Some feedback and advice are normally given, but very often, you are not able to achieve a deeper understanding of the situation, and the practical tools for helping yourself are not provided.
+Some feedback and advice are normally given, but very often, you're not able to achieve a deeper understanding of the situation, and the practical tools for helping yourself aren't provided.

 Eventually, it’s easier to just settle for the medication.
-The problem is that the responsibility to heal is seldom put onto the hands of the individual.
+The problem is that the responsibility to heal is seldom put into the hands of the individual.

-True shamanic thinking does not dis-empower the individual.
+True shamanic thinking doesn't disempower the individual.
 It frees them.
 It puts the power in your hands.
 The power to change your future AND your past.